 NEOGEO BETAS?

-(basically early protos of RELEASED games)
+(earlier rom builds of RELEASED games)

 While the primary focus of this website has always been and always will be the accumulation of pics and info about the UNRELEASED proto games, over the years I have had many questions and inquiries about the protos of the RELEASED games as well. (actually, my friend Matt is really the ONLY person that has ever asked or cared about this stuff!)
 But while this subject matter is not as interesting to me, I decided that it was time to cover it in more detail.

-BETA CARTS that have been FOUND!
+BETA CARTS that have been FOUND.

 An early beta version